wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 With the Bing Text to Speech API your application can send HTTP requests to a cloud server, where text is instantly synthesized into human sounding speech, and returned as an audio file.
 The API can be used in many different contexts to provide real-time text to speech conversion in a variety of different voices and languages.

 ## <a name="VoiceSynReq"> Voice Synthesis Request</a>
-The API uses HTTP POST to send audio back to the client.
-The maximum amount of audio returned for a given request must not exceed 15 seconds.

 ### <a name="Subscription">Authorization Tokens</a>
 Every request requires a JSON Web Token (JWT) access token.
 The JWT access token is passed through in the Speech request header.
 The token has an expiry time of 10 minutes.
 See [Get Started for Free](https://www.microsoft.com/cognitive-services/en-US/sign-up?ReturnUrl=/cognitive-services/en-us/subscriptions?productId=%2fproducts%2fBing.Speech.Preview) for information about subscribing and obtaining API keys.